Egyptian Christians fear chaos after wedding bloodshed

 Sunday's attack reinforced the apprehension of many Christians that they will be scapegoats in Egypt's upheaval, held responsible by Islamists for backing Mursi's fall.

-The biggest crackdown on the Muslim Brotherhood in decades, including the arrest of the Islamist movement's leaders, has not eased those fears.
+The biggest crackdown on the Brotherhood in decades, including the arrest of its leaders, has not eased those fears.

-Dozens of weeping men and women dressed in black appeared at the Virgin Church on Monday to offer condolences, whispering "May God help us" as they hugged and held hands.
+Dozens of weeping men and women dressed in black appeared at the Virgin Church on Monday to pay their condolences, whispering "May God help us" as they hugged and held hands.
 "May God save their souls", they said of the shooting victims.

 "The Brotherhood are the ones who did it.
 It could not be anyone else because they hate us and they want to destroy the country," said Ghaida Hafeez, 63.
 "But God willing, they won't."